MayaChR/etch-a-sketch/README.md

 ![Etch-A-Sketch preview screenshot](/images/?raw=true "Etch-A-Sketch")

-Web based version of the etch-a-sketch.
+A web based version of the etch-a-sketch.
+Allows the user to draw randomly within a chosen grid size.

 ## Programming Languages